-Though much smaller and thinner than traditional implant-types, mini dental implants perform the same functions.
+Though much smaller and thinner than traditional implant types, mini dental implants perform the same functions.
 They can be used as a support system for a full denture or can simply be used to support a single replacement tooth.

 What is The Difference Between Normal and Traditional Implants?

 Both traditional implants and mini implants utilize the same basic structure, with root size being where the two differ.
-A regular implant uses a standard-sized root, whereas mini implants are much thinner, making them capable of catering to smaller teeth, or places where the jawbone is to weak or thin for a regular implant to be placed.
+A regular implant uses a standard-sized root, whereas mini implants are much thinner, making them capable of catering to smaller teeth, or places where the jawbone is too weak or thin for a regular implant to be placed.

 How Can Mini Dental Implants Help Denture Wearers?

 Mini Dental Implants can help denture wearers by providing a fully reliable, tight-fitting, and comfortable system that keeps dentures firmly in place.
-Gone are the days of refraining of speaking and laughing in fear of your dentures slipping!
+Gone are the days of refraining from speaking and laughing in fear of your dentures slipping!
 Mini dental implants can give denture wearers the confidence they need.

 What Are Partial Dental Implants?

 Partial dental implants are used when some natural teeth remain in the upper or lower jaw.

 What Is a Full Mouth Dental Implant Treatment?

 A full-mouth dental implant treatment is the best method to replace all the teeth in one or both jaws.
 When getting this type of involved treatment done, you want to make sure that you consult with a board-certified dentist with ample experience in the area.
 A full-mouth dental implant treatment includes the following: